-The most significant risk and issue facing councils and the wider public sector during 2020-21 was the COVID-19 pandemic.
+The most significant risk and issue facing councils and the wider public sector during 2020-21 is the COVID-19 pandemic.
 We have shaped our work to provide assurance and challenge in a way which helps to support the Council through this period.
-Our work for 2020-21 included:
+Our work for 2020-21 includes:

-- Assessment of progress to address key concerns; - Recovery planning in response to the COVID-19 pandemic; - Covid-learning project helping to identify and share learning; from the way in which public bodies have responded to the pandemic; - Assurance and risk assessment; and - A review of the Council's financial sustainability.
+- Recovery planning in response to the COVID-19 pandemic - COVID-learning project helping to identify and share learning from the way in which public bodies have responded to the pandemic - Assurance and risk assessment - A review of the Council's financial sustainability